Djdefrag/QualityScaler/README.md

 - [x] Switch to Pytorch-directml to support all Directx12 compatible gpu (AMD, Intel, Nvidia)
 - [x] New GUI with Windows 11 style
 - [x] Include audio for upscaled video
-- [x] Optimizing image/frame resize and video frames extraction speed
+- [x] Optimizing video frame resize and extraction speed
-- [ ] Optimizing video frames extraction speed
 - [x] Multi GPU support (for pc with double GPU, integrated + dedicated)
 - [ ] Update libraries
     - [ ] Python 3.10 (expecting ~10% more performance)